Tong-ST/debian_sway/README.md

     ```
     If your GPU support vulkan also install ``` sudo apt install mesa-vulkan-drivers ```

-- LOGIN MANAGER or autologin see in sway wiki in references section for
+- LOGIN MANAGER or auto login see in sway wiki in references section for
     ```
     sudo apt install greetd wlgreet
     sudo systemctl enable greetd